 Peter Smith is a wine consultant who, since 1993, has conducted educational tastings, spoken at international wine conferences, and arranged and hosted custom tours for both amateurs and professionals to most of the world’s wine regions.
 Born and educated in the United Kingdom, he now resides in Newport Beach, CA, owns a home in France, and spends a considerable part of each year in Europe and South America.
 He and his wife Holly have recently founded the OC Wine School in Orange County, California.

-Michael Mayfield is CEO and Co-CIO of Santa Barbara Asset Management and has been tasting and collecting wine for years.
+Michael Mayfield is the former CEO and Co-CIO of Santa Barbara Asset Management.
+He has been tasting and collecting wine for years.
+And now, in his retirement, Michael has more time to devote to wine.
 Always on the lookout for new wine and food experiences, his passion has led him to numerous wine regions throughout the U.S., Europe, Australia, New Zealand and South Africa.
 A frequent visitor to France, he recently joined a group of investors in acquiring a Grand Cru property in Burgundy.

 Allen R. Balik